13wealth/WEDE5020_WEBDev/README.md

 The primary objectives are:

-  Improved User Experience (UX): Introduce a more dynamic and functionally engaging design that minimizes excessive scrolling on the main page. <b>
+  Improved User Experience (UX): Introduce a more dynamic and functionally engaging design that minimizes excessive scrolling on the main page.<b/>
-  Modern Look & Feel: Refurbish the site with a refreshed colour theme that is visually appealing and aligns with the organisation’s brand. <b>
+  Modern Look & Feel: Refurbish the site with a refreshed colour theme that is visually appealing and aligns with the organisation’s brand.<b/>
-  Mobile-First Approach: Apply simplicity and responsive design principles to ensure a seamless user experience across all devices. <b>
+  Mobile-First Approach: Apply simplicity and responsive design principles to ensure a seamless user experience across all devices.<b/>

 Increased Conversions: Optimise the site’s layout and navigation to support higher user engagement and drive more registrations through the website.